kubeslice/.github/profile/README.md

 # Overview

 KubeSlice is a framework to bring both multi-tenancy and multi-cluster capabilities to Kubernetes.
+For more information, see [overview](https://docs.avesha.io/opensource/page2285338658.html).

 # Architecture
 ...describe controller and worker architecture and how slices are applied to segment application spaces across one or more clusters...